inveniosoftware/docs-invenio-rdm/docs/develop/howtos/search_terms_migration.md

 This guide describes the process to create search terms mappings in the application layer.

-This is particularly useful when a certain search term is not supported anymore by the search engine or we want to simplify a search term (e.g nested field), in favor of a new term.
+This is particularly useful when a certain search term is not supported anymore by the search engine or we want to simplify a search term (e.g. nested field), in favor of a new term.

 The query is parsed in the application layer and the old term is replaced with the new one before passing the query to the search engine.